jarusll/the-logs/index.md

 # 2022-07-29

 I can barely call it a diary now with these 1 line updates.
 I have been busy with other things.
-I have started using Obsidian for note taking and I spent most of my time there.
+I have started using Obsidian for note taking and I spend most of my time there.
 It would be nice if I can push my updates from there.
 I used to use GitJournal on Android but this file is too big to load and slows down badly.

 Either I'll come up with something to update frequently or I'll just rename this to `Logs`.